snoringninja/docs/src/smf/weighted_karma.md

 ---
 ### Final Note
 This modification is for the Simple Machines Forum Software (SMF) and designed for the 2.0.x branch of the software.
 This modification is not, and will not, work on a base install of the 2.1.x branch of the software.
-This modification is no longer actively maintained, but occasionally receives minor updates.
+This modification is no longer actively maintained.